 Increasing the size of your buttons or forms is not a cure-all, though.
 Sometimes it can backfire and actually lower your conversions, but it’s worth a test.

 9. Embrace White Space

 What is it that connects all of your landing page design elements together?

-You can increase the whitespace on your landing page simply by using shorter paragraphs and more bullet style lists.
-I’m not saying to turn your copy into a big stream of bullet points three-word paragraphs, but they are nice elements to add to your copy to make it more legible.
+You can increase the white space on your landing page simply by using shorter paragraphs and more bullet-style lists.
+I’m not saying to turn your copy into a big stream of bullet points and three-word paragraphs, but they are nice elements to add to your copy to make it more legible.

 Okay, let’s get serious for a second.
 I thought I was going to make it through an entire post of examples without seeing a single “Submit” button.
 But I guess there always has to be a troublemaker in the room.
 I expected more from you, LinkedIn.